Premium cladding brand Alstone ropes in Kartik Aaryan as the face of the brand - www.lokmattimes.com

 Premium cladding brand Alstone ropes in Kartik Aaryan as the face of the brand

-PNN New Delhi [India], September 2: Alstone the leader in premium exterior cladding Announces Superstar Kartik Aaryan as Brand ...
+New Delhi [India], September 2: Alstone, the leader in premium exterior cladding, Announces Superstar Kartik Aaryan as Brand Ambassador, ...

 This new collaboration is expected to enhance the brand’s recognition and preference.
 Delighted about the Partnership and the mint-new campaign that is soon to be released, Sumit Gupta, Managing Director of Alstone, remarked, “We are thrilled to welcome Kartik Aaryan – one of India's most popular and charismatic superstars – as our new brand ambassador.
 His choice of films and his inspiring body of work resonate strongly with the youth.
 Furthermore, his distinctive class appeal will fortify the bond between Alstone and its discerning audiences – both commercial and residential.”